Particular/Workshop/README.md

 Run the [Particular Platform Installer](https://particular.net/start-platform-download) again, selecting ServiceControl, ServiceInsight, and ServicePulse.

+NOTE: When you install ServicePulse, you may see two warnings about not being able to connect to ServiceControl.
+In both cases, click `Yes` to proceed with the installation.
+These warnings appear because, although ServiceControl has installed, no instances have yet been created.

 When installation has completed, click "Start ServiceControl Management".

 You may now close the Particular Service Platform Installation window.

+### Configure ServiceControl Instance

-In the ServiceControl Management window, click "Add new instance".
+In the ServiceControl Management window, click "New" and then "Add ServiceControl instance".

 In the settings for the new instance, there are two choices you must make: